tmthyjames/SQLCell/README.md

     host = 'host'
     port = '5432'

 Now you are ready to ditch pgAdmin or whatever SQL interface you use.
+Continue reading to see all the available options, like writing results to a CSV, using SQLAlchemy named parameters and more.

 After adding your connection details to sqlcell.py, run your first query with the DB argument: